oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     In the `invocation` object:

-    - The `attachments` property is now a unique array.
+    - The `attachments` property is now a unique array with at least 1 item.

     In the `attachment` object: